runerasmussen/google-photos-upload/README.md

 4. Follow the instructions in the application to upload images
 5. Optional: Recover Storage; Open [Google Photos Settings website](https://photos.google.com/settings) and Click 'Recover Storage' (will downgrade ALL your photos from Original down to High Quality)
-6. Optional: Remove the file ".credentials/google-photos-upload.json" in your Personal home folder, if access is no longer needed.
+6. Optional: Remove the permission to access your Google Photos Account (see [Permissions](#Permission-to-access-your-Google-Photos-account)).